 My rats are fighting!
 What do I do?

 Don’t panic.
 Rat fights can look pretty violent to human eyes, but the general rule of rats fighting is ‘no blood, no foul’.

 Rats fight for a number of reasons.
 The most common is play.
 Rats love to play fight, especially when they’re young.
-You’ll often see the chasing and pouncing round the cage.
-This is totally normal, and nothing to worry about it.
+You’ll often see them chasing and pouncing around the cage.
+This is totally normal, and nothing to worry about.
 You might hear a bit of squeaking, which is also not usually a cause for concern.
 A rat in real pain can really scream, so a bit of squeaking is usually no big deal.
 As you get used to your rats, you’ll learn their usual noises and you’ll probably find at least one of your rats’ is prone to dramatics and squeaking at everything!

 Rats also fight to sort out dominance disputes.
 Dominant rats will flip, pin or wrestle the others to assert his position in the group.
 If the rat doing the dominating seems calm, everything is fine.

 A real rat fight can be very nasty.
 To tell if your rat is aggressive, there are several behaviours to look out for.
 A rat who sidles sideways up to another, shoving and side kicking are signs that things are escalating.
 A full-on rat fight will look like a ball of fur.
 DO NOT put your hand in to separate a fight, as you will likely be badly hurt in the process.
 Instead, wrap your hand in a thick towel before sticking it in, or spray the culprits with a water bottle, and separate them.